Frank-Mayer/yab/DOCS.md

-# Documentation v0.7.0
+# Documentation v1.0.0

 ## Usage

-selene [configs ...]
+yab [configs ...]

-selene [configs ...] -- [args ...]
+yab [configs ...] -- [args ...]

-Configs are Lua files in your local `.selene` folder or in the global config folder.
+Configs are Lua files in your local `.yab` folder or in the global config folder.

 ### Flags